DeDiamondPro/HyCord/README.md

 - Automatically do /friend list when you join Hypixel

-# DeDiamondpro is pepega and jani is cool
+# DeDiamondpro and jani are pepega